The Complete Air Mattress Buyer’s Guide

 Air Mattress Setup Process

-The setup process for any air mattress should be simple and straight forward.
+The setup process for any air mattress should be simple and straightforward.
 If you have any reservations about the setup process, consider it a warning sign.
-For some air mattresses, the first time use instructions may contain additional taxing steps, such as inflating and deflating the mattress a few times before putting it to use.
+For some air mattresses, the first-time use instructions may contain additional taxing steps, such as inflating and deflating the mattress a few times before putting it to use.

-These extra steps are normal, due to the natural processes of stretching that occurs with the PVC material.
+These extra steps are normal, due to the natural processes of stretching that occur with the PVC material.
 In these instances, those extra steps are entirely normal.
 If you ignore these steps, you can expect the mattress to lose firmness in the first few overnight uses, because as the PVC begins to stretch, there’s no additional air to fill in.